totom3ndez/portfolio-tm/README.md

 This portfolio was built with:

-- **Astro.js**: A fast and modern framework for building static websites.
+- **React**: A powerful JavaScript library for building user interfaces.
 - **TailwindCSS**: A utility-first CSS framework for responsive and clean design.
 - **Vercel**: For seamless deployment and hosting.